Laakeri/PACE2017-min-fill/README.md

 Some flags that can be used:

-`-info` Prints the optimal fill size, the resulting treewidth (not necessary optimal treewidth) and the time used to the standard error after outputting the solution.
+`-info` Prints the optimal fill size, the resulting treewidth (not necessarily the optimal treewidth) and the time used to the standard error stream after outputting the solution.

 `-k=X` Sets upper bound X for the search.
 If the size of the smallest solution is > X, the solver will output that there is no solution.
 Otherwise it will output the optimal solution.

 `-pp` The solver will preprocess the graph.
-The preprocessor will output a graph with the same size minimum fill-in as the graph given as input.
+The solver will output a graph with the same size optimal minimum fill-in as the graph given as input.
 Other properties of the graph are not preserved.

-`-pmcprogress` The solver will print some info about the progress of the PMC algorithm to the standard error.
+`-pmcprogress` The solver will print some info about the progress of the PMC algorithm to the standard error stream.

 ## Algorithms

 The solver first decomposes the graph by its clique separators [9] and solves the problem in each of them separately.
 After this some other preprocessing rules [3] are applied to the graph.
-The maximum cardinality search- algorithm [1, 10] is used for obtaining upper bounds for the solution and for the clique separator decomposition.
+The maximum cardinality search -algorithm [1, 10] is used for obtaining upper bounds for the solution and for the clique separator decomposition.
 Kernelization with O(k^2) kernel size [8] is applied after this.
 When the graph cannot be reduced anymore by these methods, the solver starts the actual search.
 We have implemented three different algorithms for this.

 #### The potential maximal cliques algorithm.